masher92/Peat_depth_model/4.CrossValidateModel/Readme.md

 For each point where depth was measured, this depth is the observed value and the predicted value is the mean of the values predicted across the cross-validation runs.

 ### Results
+The geostatistical model consistently outperformed the corresponding linear model, exhibiting a lower RMSE, higher CC and narrower prediction intervals.
+For both models, the coverage probability was just short of the 95% value which was expected and the bias was close to 0 (Table 5.1).

+<p align="center">Table 1.
+Performance metrics derived from 10-fold cross-validation of both linear and geostatistical
+model performance. <p align="center">
 <p align="center">
 <img src="Figs/PerformanceMetrics.PNG" width="400" />
-<p align="center">Figure 2.
-Performance metrics derived from 10-fold cross-validation of both linear and geostatistical
-model performance. <p align="center">

 <p align="center">
 <img src="Figs/LM_CV.PNG" width="400"  />